delta-io/delta/kernel/USER_GUIDE.md

 ##### Method contextualizeFileReads()

 This method associates the information of a to-be-read file to a connector-specific context object, called `FileReadContext`.
 Implementations can use this method to inject connector-specific information to optimize the file read.
-For example, if you want split reading a 256 MB Parquet file (say, `file1.parquet`) into 2 chunks of size 128 MB, then you can create two successive entries `fileReadContext1(file1.parquet)` and `fileReadContext1(file1.parquet)` where the context objects created by this method contains the byte ranges to read.
+For example, if you want split reading a 256 MB Parquet file (say, `file1.parquet`) into 2 chunks of size 128 MB, then you can create two successive entries `fileReadContext1(file1.parquet)` and `fileReadContext2(file1.parquet)` where the context objects created by this method contains the byte ranges to read.
 This byte ranges will be used by the next method to do the necessary partial reads.

-**Requirements and guarantees: **Any implementation must adhere to the following guarantees.
+**Requirements and guarantees: **

+Any implementation must adhere to the following guarantees.

 * The output iterator must maintain the same ordering as the input iterator.
 For example, if file1 is before file2 in the input iterator, then all the contexts associated with file1 must be before those of file2 in the output iterator.